 The Tesla Roaster Sport 2.5 has a range of 393 km and uses a 53 kWh battery.

 It takes around 20 hours to charge the Roadster Sport from a regular household 16 amp circuit.
 Other chargers, including a 35 amp and 70 amp quick charge are available and significantly reduce charging time.

 The fast-charge HPWC plug-in charging adapter requires a 16.8 kW (70 amp 240 volt) power connection.
 Which at roughly 80% efficiency, can recharge the battery from flat in just under 4 hours.

-70 amps is a large amount of current.
+For most houses in Australia, 70 amps is a large amount of current (typically having a maximum 100 amp connection for a 240 volt single phase supply).
 To put this in perspective an old fashioned two-bar electric radiator draws 10 amps.

 Recharging the Tesla is the equivalent of running 7 two-bar radiators flat out for 4 hours.

 Standard general power outlets in Australian homes are rated at a mere 10 amps.
 To recharge a Tesla at the fast-rate, you need an electrician to run some hefty cables, install a high power wall socket (HPWC) and probably an up-grade to your grid connected electricity system (and/or solar).